slametps/MMM-TelegramBot/README.md

 # MMM-TelegramBot
 TelegramBot module for MagicMirror

+## V1
+This version will not be maintained any more.
+I've developed new version of this module.
+The main change will be command pattern renewal for easier use.

 ## Feature
 - You can remote-control your `MagicMirror` and modules within `Telegram`.
 - The Bot is implemented in this module thus you don't need to manage antoher daemon.